HenryLeeAu/code-test-list-sort/README.md

 ## Intro

-This project only include functionalities implementation and test cases without any css style.
-I usually use css-in-js approach to add css style.
+This project uses scss to update styles, I usually use css-in-js approach.

 ## Architecture
 - `StatusWrapper`
-A reusable wrapper layer which handles the ui status for each loading status.
+A reusable wrapper layer which handles the ui status of fetching data.

-- `getCurrentWeather`
-An importable service, if we change the implementation (for example replace axios with another library), component and its testing does not required future change.
-Also handle an customised error so UI only needs to know rendering a error string, instead of inconsistent response from 3rd party api or network error.

-- `config`
+- `useService`
-A central file will contain all the keys and endpoints for the future
+A customer hook function can return data from api along with the loading status. every page only need to dump them onto ui.
+And these pages doesn't need to handle same functionalities again.

 ## How to try this project